gridsmartercities/python-serverless-template/README.md

     - Click on the *Generate token* button.
     - Copy the generated hash value (you will not be able to see it again).
 This is your GitHub Token.
 - Clone repository to your computer, and change all references to *python-serverless-template* to *your-service-name*.
-- [Create an AWS account][aws-account-create] if you don't have one already.
+- [Create three AWS accounts][aws-account-create] if you don't have them ready.
+You'll need an account for development (dev), staging (stg) and production (prod), although you could just start with a dev account for now and ignore all steps for seting up stg and prod below.
 - Ensure AWS has access to your GitHub account.
     - In your AWS account, go to *Services* and type *codebuild*.
     - In the *Build Projects*, Click the *Create build project* button.
     - Go to the *Source* section, and select *GitHub* as the Source Provider.
     - Ensure *Connect using OAuth* is selected, and click on the *Connect to GitHub* button.
     - Click the *Cancel* button to exit.
 Your AWS account can now access your GitHub account.
-- Run the *setup-template.yaml* stack to create the CI/CD build projects.
+- In your Dev AWS Account, run the *setup-template.yaml* stack to create the CI/CD build project.
-    - In your AWS account, go to *Services* and type *cloudformation*.
+    - Go to *Services* and type *cloudformation*.
     - In the *Stacks* section, click on the *Create stack* button.
     - In the *Specify Template* section, select *Upload a template file*.
     - Click on the *Choose file* button, and select the *setup-template.yaml* cloudformation template located in this repository.